Graduate Women in Engineering Network (GWEN)

 Anne received her B.S. in Chemical Engineering from the University of Illinois at Chicago in 2020.
 She is part of the Beaudoin group and is currently working on understanding the adhesion between energetic particles and their binders.
 In her free time, Anne enjoys being outside and trying new foods.

-Why GWEN is great
+Why the Grad WiE Network is great

-"GWEN provides opportunities to meet fellow women in engineering and helps build networks; this was especially meaningful to me as I joined Purdue during COVID."
+"The Grad WiE Network provides opportunities to meet fellow women in engineering and helps build networks; this was especially meaningful to me as I joined Purdue during COVID."

 |